-You will need to select two assignments from a possible three, due as scheduled on the calendar.
-These assignments will be submitted as word document attachments in the assignment tool and then published for the class to see and respond to.
-A description of all three assignments will be posted the second day of the quarter.
-Assignments, point values, and dates due are listed below:
+There will be two major assignments due as scheduled on the calendar.
+These assignments will be submitted as word document attachments to the instructor and then posted for the entire class to see and respond to.
+See the Assignments themselves within each module and the calendar for due dates.
+Assignments and point values are listed below: